We think this TV show stands out for:

 Also prominent in the show are strong examples of how friendship works.
 Each of the young characters has a unique personality, from bookish and meek to all-out diva, but, despite their differences, they never let them interfere with their affection for each other.
 What kids will learn from the characters' interactions is that it's OK to be different from your friends so long as you care about your pals enough to find common ground.

-Families can talk about the ups and downs of friendship.
+Families can talk about the ups and downs of friendship in general and in Ella the Elephant.
 Kids: Do you ever have disagreements with friends?
 How do you get past them?
 How do you feel when a friend helps you with a problem you're having?

 Ella and her friends are proud to belong to their community on Elephant Island.
 Can your kids name some different communities of which they are a part?
 Who are the leaders in those communities?
 How does being part of a community give us a sense of purpose and belonging?